sileod/pandit/README.md

-# pandit - pandas utils☸️
+# pandit ☸️ pandas utils
 Pandas with some cool additional features

 ### Installation and usage